ArenKDesai/Aren-s-Notes/operating systems 3.md

 Here's another example.
 You *create* `/foo/bar`.
 Assuming the superblock is cached, you access the root inode, root data, foo inode, and foo data.
 Question: How many steps are left, and what do they happen to?
-Answer: 2, and they happen to the *inode bitmap*.
+Answer: 3, and they happen to the *inode bitmap*, then *foo data block*.
+Steps 5 and 6 are to read the inode bit map for the next available dat